MTP2's POLLUTION PREVENTION SUMMER INTERNSHIP

 • MTP2 managing the recruiting, hiring, and training process

-· Your Business only Pays for Half of the MTP2 Intern*
+· Your Business does not pay for the MTP2 Intern*

 The full cost of a MTP2 intern project includes costs related to the student, an on-site supervisor provided by the company, a MTP2 advisor, a MMEC advisor, and a MSU professor.
-Students are paid $16/hour (undergrad) or $18/hour (graduate) during the 350 hours of summer employment (one week of training; 35 hrs/wk for 8 weeks; plus, a final week to develop and present findings) for a total salary up to $6,300.
-The interns are responsible for their housing costs for the summer. * Additional funding may be available to help cover the business' payment.
+Students are paid $19/hour (undergrad) or $21/hour (graduate) during the 385 hours of summer employment (one week of training; 35 hrs/wk for 9 weeks; plus, a final week to develop and present findings) for a total salary up to $8,085.
+The interns are responsible for their housing costs for the summer.

 · Is Your Business Eligible for an MTP2 Intern?